 Enter words or phrases and graph their occurrences in publications over five centuries.
 Then browse the results using Google Books.
 Use it to compare shifting synonyms (junior high > middle school), or the growth of a new word (Internet).

-Project Vote Smart offers this handy place to find information about how government works, including: How a Bill Becomes a Law, the President, Congress, Constitution, Elections, Campaign Finance, Budget, and State Government.
+Project Vote Smart offers this introduction to how government works, including: How a Bill Becomes a Law, the President, Congress, Constitution, Elections, Campaign Finance, Budget, State Government, and more.

 A vellum copy offered with amazing color and detail.
 View beautiful close-ups of illuminations.
 Also provides an historic text describing how printers added illuminations to the texts.
 Excellent background information on the history of manuscripts and the development of the printing press.